w3c/permissions-ws-2018/cfp.md

 Our aim is to get diverse attendance from a variety of industries and communities, including:

-* User researchers
+* User and usability researchers
 * Privacy researchers
 * Regulators / policymakers
 * Privacy advocates
-* Members and representatives of vulnerable groups such as:
- * * Sufferers of domestic violence/abuse
- * * Dissidents
- * * People with disabilities
- * * Folks who use non-English UI languages
- * * Representatives of newcomers to the internet
- * * Representatives of primarily low connectivity connections
+* Persons with expertise and/or experience related to accessibility, multilingual requirements, low connectivity environments, and the particular privacy needs of vulnerable individuals or communities

 ## How can I suggest a presentation?
 {: #position-statements}